seangone/data-cheatsheet/machine-learning/pagerank.md

 ## Topic Related PageRank

-Random walker has a small probaility of teleporting at any step
+Random walker has a small probability of teleporting at any step

+Where a Teleport can go:

+- Standard PageRank: Any page with equal probability
+- Topic Specific PageRank: A topic-specific set of "relevant" pages

+Idea: Bias the random walk

+- When walker teleports, she picks a page from a set S
+- **S contains only pages that are relevant to the topic**
+- For each teleport set S, we get a different vector r S.